contributte/datagrid/.docs/localization.md

 # Localization

 As you can see in the example below, a `SimpleTranslator` class comes with datagrid (the example was translated to czech).
 You can use it as shown (you will do that probably in some factory for all datagrids in your application).
-Of course you can use your own translator - it just has to implement `Nette\Localization\Translator`.
+Of course, you can use your own translator - it just has to implement `Nette\Localization\Translator`.

 ```php
 public function createComponentLocalizationGrid($name): Contributte\Datagrid\Datagrid